Loyalty 3.0: How Restaurant Loyalty Programs Can Operationalize Rewards

 Where Restaurant Rewards Programs Fit

-More commonly, businesses use their programs to increase repeat business.
+More commonly, businesses use their programs to increase repeat business and drive customer engagement.
 One Harvard study found that businesses can boost profits between 25 and 95% by increasing repeat customer numbers by just 5%.

 Not only do restaurants get repeat customers, they learn a little about the customer each time they visit.
 This helps them to provide better experiences and modify the menu accordingly.